 The generation now entering the workforce will never use a payphone, never write a check, never get off the couch to turn the channel, and never look up movie times in the newspaper.
 Things that all seemed normal and permanent to those of us over 40 are simply not things anymore.
 The internet age is upon us, and we can make calls from anywhere, send money with a click, watch shows on-demand, and buy movie tickets with an app.
 Change isn’t always easy, but new ways of doing things make us more efficient, better connected, and more flexible.

 This is true for organizations as well.
 Modern technology continues to advance and offer organizations more efficient, scalable, and effective ways of doing things.
 Core business functions still exist.
-The sales, HR, R&D, production, accounting, and logistics functions continue to be essential, but now they are assisted with software and other technology that aids performance.
+The sales, HR, manufacturing, accounting, and logistics functions continue to be essential, but now they are assisted with software and other technology that aids performance.
 Likewise, a new digital continuous improvement approach has emerged and been embraced by successful organizations in every sector.

 What is Digital Continuous Improvement?

 Digital continuous improvement is a structured, organization-wide, every-day approach to achieving long-term goals aided by software designed for the purpose.
 Everyone in the organization is expected to contribute, and small wins are celebrated.

 What Are the Benefits of Digital Continuous Improvement?

 Visual Management: If you are using analog tools for improvement work, it is impossible to get a picture of what is happening across the organization.
 By making the information digital and accessible, leaders can easily see which projects are underway, who is engaged in improvement, and what areas of the organization are impacted.
 Even individual contributors get a dashboard that shows their activities, assignments, and goals all in one place.